Required Courses (9 credits)

 NUTR 350 Nutrition through the Life Cycle-This advanced-level course makes note of particular dietary needs and requirements as a function of the aging process.
 The areas address includes levels of nutrient needs beginning with preconception through the entire life cycle.

-NUTR 220 Nutrition for the Health Care Professions
+- NUTR 220 Nutrition for the Health Care Professions or

 The nutritional crisis in America is irrefutable and ubiquitous.
 Following in its path are numerous health risks: stroke, cardiovascular disease, obesity, hypertension, diabetes, cancer and metabolic syndrome, to name a few.
 The consequences of this trend are not only physiological in nature but also have psychological implications such as depression, social barriers and isolation.
 Add the economic impact of these nutritional disorders, which present a serious financial burden on both the private and federal levels.

 The concentration in Nutrition Studies is designed to encourage critical thinking, engage students in dialogue, and increase self-awareness of what their nutritional status may be.
 It is designed to increase the knowledge base of the depth and implications of nutritional problems and their effects on chronic illnesses.
 Students in health-related fields such as Exercise Science, Nursing, Physical Therapy, Occupational Therapy, Community Health Education and other health related sciences will all benefit from this course concentration.

 Food is a basic human need for survival based on the body's need for nutrients, the life sustaining substances in foods.
 Nutrients are necessary for the growth, maintenance and repair of the body's cells and the primary way to prevent disease and promote improved health.